terrycojones/crossbarwww/website/crossbario/docs/Installation-on-Windows.md

 pip install crossbar
 ```

+Ignore any possible warnings about C extensions not being installed.
 To verify that the installation was successful, in the shell do

 ```sh
 crossbar version